CAREER GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 6GN3 (9th Edition, aligned to A4:2026) states that competence for inspection and testing is best shown by holding a recognised I&T qualification AND a current level 3 BS 7671 certificate — both the 2391 and a current 2382 are needed, not just one or the other.
+6. 06GN3 (9th Edition, aligned to A4:2026) says competence for inspection and testing is best shown by holding a recognised I&T qualification together with a current level 3 BS 7671 certificate — the 2391 and a current 2382 as a pair, rather than either on its own.

 01 · Career Guide